-Monthly statistical indicators available for the fourth quarter of 2017 suggest that economic activity continued to grow, although at a slower pace than in the preceding part of the year.
-The rise in employment intensified at the beginning of the fourth quarter of 2017, while unemployment continued to decline.
-Following a stagnation in November, consumer prices dropped by 0.3% on a monthly level, while the annual rate of inflation fell to 1.2%.
-Due to pressures driving the kuna upwards, the CNB continued to purchase foreign exchange from banks in December, which resulted in a historically high amount of free reserves of credit institutions totalling an average of HRK 19.1bn in December.
-Corporate and household placements grew in November and picked up on an annual level.
-After a steep decline at mid-year, the net external debt of domestic sectors continued to decrease gradually in October.
-Available fiscal data for the second half of 2017 point to an improvement in general government balance.
-Such developments are reflected in the further drop in the general government debt-to-GDP ratio.
+In the last quarter of 2017, economic activity continued to grow, although at a slower pace than in the preceding part of the year.
+At the end of 2017, the labour market was marked by a further decline in unemployment and a noticeable intensification of the quarterly growth rate of the number of employed persons.
+In December, consumer prices dropped by 0.3% on a monthly level, primarily due to the seasonal decrease in the prices of clothing and footwear, whereas inflation slowed down to 1.2% on an annual level.
+In early January, the CNB alleviated the pressures driving the kuna upwards by purchasing foreign exchange from banks, which resulted in an additional increase in the otherwise very high kuna liquidity of domestic credit institutions.
+Corporate and household placements grew moderately in December and picked up on an annual level, while placements of credit institutions to the central government decreased significantly after enterprises in the road sector had repaid loans.
+After a steep decline during the summer months, the net external debt of domestic sectors rose in October and November.
+Available fiscal data for the second half of 2017 point to the continuation of favourable movements in the area of public finance, i.e. an improvement in the general government balance and a drop in the general government debt-to-GDP ratio.